Small business marketing guide: ideas and strategies

 3. Host local events or workshops

 Organize in-person events, pop-ups, or educational workshops to engage with your community and showcase your products or expertise.
-In-person events are also a great place to demo service-related businesses.
+In-person events are also a great place to demonstrate service-related businesses.

 4. Offer discounts and promotions